maxshushanikov/filestructor/CONTRIBUTING.md

 ---

-Thank you for contributing to Filestructor!
+Thank you for contributing to Structorex!